Asakusa Sanja Festival: Check Out One of Tokyo's Biggest Traditional Festivals in 2024

 Official Website (jp)

-While the festival is based at the Asakusa Shrine, like many traditional Japanese festivals, a large part of it is focused on a procession of participants who parade through the streets of the Asakusa neighborhood.
-On their shoulders, these participants carry mikoshi (神輿), or portable shrines, decked out in beautiful gold and fabric decorations.
+While the festival is based at the Asakusa Shrine, like many traditional Japanese festivals, a large part of it is a parade or procession of participants walking the streets of the Asakusa neighborhood.
+On their shoulders these participants carry mikoshi (神輿), or portable shrines, decked out in beautiful gold and fabric decorations.
 They glitter in the sunlight and they're beautiful to watch slowly carried along the street.
-The parade is so popular that it attracts an audience of around 2 million people every year!
+Watching the parade is so popular, it attracts almost 2 million people every year!
 Join the crowd and hang out with tons of Tokyoites and visitors alike.

 1. The Mikoshi Shrine Procession